Time for some jargon-busters!

 Another term for seller.

 Feel like you have a better understanding of the property world?
 Now it’s time to begin your journey to becoming a homeowner!
-As part of our campaign to lower the age of first time buyers, we’ve made it our mission to help you along the way.
+As part of our campaign to lower the age of first time buyers, we’ve made it our mission to guide you every step of the way.
+We’re here to help first time buyers!

 From house viewings to completion day, we’ve got everything you need for a successful move.
-Find our first time buyer help here in one place!
+Find our first time buyer advice here in one place!